9 months (full-time) / n/a (part-time) / n/a (distance / e-Learning)

 Academic Requirements: Suitable for graduates with a UK Honours degree (minimum of a 2.1) or equivalent in which Psychology has been taken as a main subject.
 The psychology modules must represent at least 60 credits, or 25%, of the candidate's first degree.

-English Language Requirements: All applicants must meet the minimum University requirements (e.g. 6.5 IELTS).
+English Language Requirements: All applicants must obtain a minimum of 7.0 in each component of IELTS.
 Full details of English language requirements can be found here.